-Reserved1 6-bit unused field.
-It MUST be initialized to zero by the sender and MUST be ignored by the receiver.
+6-bit unused field.
+It MUST be initialized to zero Reserved1

 Valid Lifetime

 32-bit unsigned integer.
 The length of time in seconds (relative to the time the packet is sent) that the prefix is valid for the purpose of on-link determination.
 A value of all one bits (0xfffffff) represents infinity.
 The Valid Lifetime is also used by [ADDRCONF].